-Jesus of Nazareth passeth by!
 Let the world go.
-It has abused you enough, and cheated you enough, and slandered you enough, and damaged you enough.
-Even those from whom you expected better things turned out your assallants, as when Napoleon in his last will and testament left 5000 francs to the man who shot at Welling-ton in the streets of Paris.
-Oh, it is a mean world!
-Take the glorious Lord for your companionship.
+It has abused you nough, and cheated you enough, and sianlered you enough, and damaged you enough.
+Even those from whom you expected better things turned out your assailants, as when Napoleon in his last will and testament left 5000 francs to the man who shot at Welling-ton in the streets of Paris.
+Oh, it is a mean companionship.
 I like what the good man said to the one who had everything but re-ligion.
-The affluent man boasted of what he wined and of his splendors of surroundings, outting into insignificance, as he thought, the Christian's possessions.
-"Ah," said the Christian, "Man, I have something you have not."
-"What is that?" said the worldling.
-The answer was, "Peace!"
-And you may all have it-peace with God, peace with the past, peace with the future, a peace that all the assaying of the world and all the keep. he assaults of the world and all the bomardments satanic cannot interfere with A Scotch shepherd was dying and had the pastor called in.
+The affluent man boasted of what he wheed and of his splendors of surroundings, outting into insignificance, as he thought, he Christian's possessions.
+"Ah," said the Pristian, "Man, I have something you have not."
+"What is that?" said the worldling The answer was, "Peace!"
+And you may al And you may all have it-peace with God, peace with the past, peace with the future, a peace that all the assaults of the world and all the bomardments satanic cannot interfere with.
+A Scotch shepherd was dying and had the pastor called in.
 The dying shepherd said to his wife, "Mary, please go into the next room, for I want to see the minister alone."
 When the two were alone the dying shepherd said, "I have known the Bible all my life, but I am going, and I am 'afeered to dee.'"
-Then the pastor quoted the psalm: "The Lord is my She'herd.
+Then the pastor quoted the psalm: "The Lord is my Shetherd.
 I shall not want."
 "Yes, mon," said the shepherd, "I was familiar with that before you were born, but I am a-goin', and I am afeered to dee."
-Then said the pastor, "You know that the psalm says, "Though I walk through the valley of he shadow of death, I will fear no evil."
-Yes," said the dying shepherd, "I knew that before you were born, but it does not help me."
+Then said the pastor, "You know that the psalm says, 'Though I walk through the valley of "Yes," said the dying shepherd, "I knew that before you were born, but it does not help me."
 Then said the pastor, "Don't you know that sometimes when you were driving the sheep down through the valleys and ravines there would be shadows all about you, while there was plenty of sunshine on the hills above?
-You are in the shadows now, but it is sunshine higher up."
-Then said the dying shepherd: "Ah!-that is good.
-I never saw it that way before.
-All is well.
-Though I pass through the valley of the shadow of death, Thou art with me.'
+You are in the shadows now but it is sunshine higher up."
+Then said dying shepherd: "Ahl-that is good, never saw it that way before.
+All is w Then said the Though I pass through the valley of the shadow of death, Thou art with me.'
 Shadows here, but sunshine above."
 So the dying shepherd got peace.
-Living and dy-
+Living and dy- Good Roads and the Geological Survey.